The programme is made up of:

 - core courses (75 credits), made up of:

-- a dissertation and an accompanying seminar;
+- 25 dissertation credits and 2 credits for the accompanying seminar;

 - one focus (30 credits);